Marvinified/lite-frames/readme.md

   <lite-iphone-x theme="dark"></lite-iphone-x>
   ```

-- Contents to be embedded inside the frame can be added as a decendent of the frame.
+- Contents to be embedded inside the frame can be added as a decendant of the frame.
   ```html
   <lite-iphone-x theme="dark">
       <!-- Html Content or text content -->